qwinkler/katacoda-scenarios/swarm-to-kubernetes-migration/step3.md

 You can execute any commands, like: `echo "hello from Kubernetes!"`{{execute}}
 Great, type `exit` and the Pod will be deleted, since we put the `--rm` flag.
 As you can see, there is no much differences, to be honest.

 The Pod and other Kubernetes resources may be created via CLI, but the prefered way is to use manifest file (it is like a docker-compose in a Docker ecosystem).
 We can see how our Pod manifest will look like.
-For this, simply run the following command: `kubectl run --dry-run=client --output yaml --image=quay.io/qwinkler/ubuntu:20.04 ubuntu -- bash`{{execute}}
+For this, simply run the following command: `kubectl run --generator=run-pod/v1 --dry-run --output yaml --image=quay.io/qwinkler/ubuntu:20.04 ubuntu -- bash`{{execute}}

+> We are using the `generator` flag, because the Kubernetes version in Katacoda is outdated.
+You don't need this flag anymore in order to run this command.

 We just run the same command but with `dry-run` mode and made an `output` in yaml format.
 What is the key differences from docker-compose?
 - `apiVersion` - Is an API groups.
 They make it easier to extend the Kubernetes API and it is a mandatory field.